 Many Spurs fans, for obvious reasons, resent Arsenal moving to North London and becoming more successful than them, and in their eyes cheating Spurs out of a place in Division 1 in 1919, on the resumption of football after World War 1.
-I’m not going to go into that subject here, but obviously the allegations of bribery and corruption against Arsenal are completely unfounded.
+I’m not going to go into that subject here, but obviously the allegations of bribery and corruption against Arsenal and all those associated with club are completely unfounded.
 If anyone, Spurs fan or otherwise, wants to accuse Arsenal of any offence in 1919 then please provide some form of evidence.

-However, the circumstances of Spurs being relegated while Arsenal were promoted in 1919, then Arsenal becoming the biggest club in the world in the 1930s, Spurs’ resurgence in the late 1950s and then their glory years (1961-62), and finally the modern Spurs fan having to watch Arsenal’s own resurgence and numerous trophy wins has caused some negative emotions in many Spurs fans – I won’t say all; I’ve met Spurs fans who are perfectly reasonable.
-But some understandably cling to the “We were here in North London first” argument.
-The problem with this argument is that the boundary of London has changed.
+However, Spurs fans have not had a lot going for them in recent decades, so the circumstances of Spurs being relegated while Arsenal were promoted in 1919, then Arsenal becoming the biggest club in the world in the 1930s, and finally the modern Spurs fan having to watch Arsenal’s numerous trophy wins has caused some negative emotions in many Spurs fans – I won’t say all; I’ve met Spurs fans who are perfectly reasonable.
+But without any trophies to speak of for several decades some of them like to cling to the mantra of “Well at least we were in North London first”.
+The problem with this argument is that it’s not true, because the boundary of London has changed.

 ‘London’ at this time was strictly speaking what we now know as the City of London, also known simply as ‘the City’ or the ‘square mile’, and largely taken over these days by the financial industry.
-In earlier times people actually lived in the City of London of course, but eventually most migrated to the growing urban sprawl outside the old City walls.
-As time went on ‘London’ gobbled up its surrounding villages and became bigger and bigger, though officially London was still just the old area of the City within its medieval boundary.
+In earlier times people actually lived in the City of London of course, but eventually most migrated to the growing urban sprawl outside the old City walls, leaving the City mainly for business.
+As time went on ‘London’ gobbled up its surrounding villages and the city (as opposed to ‘the City’) became bigger and bigger.
+Officially, though, London was still just the old area of the City within its medieval boundary.

 In 1886 – coincidentally Arsenal’s founding year – the Conservatives won a general election, but without enough seats for a majority.
 They allied themselves with the Liberal Unionists, who agreed to support the Tories in exchange for certain policies being implemented, one of which was reorganisation of local government.
 Accordingly, new county administrations were implemented under the Local Government Act of 1888, including the formation of a new County of London from 21 March 1889.

 Things stayed this way from 1900 to 1965, when London’s increasing size necessitated further reorganisation.
 Under the London Government Act 1963 a new ‘Greater London’ was formed around the County of London, which then disappeared and became known as ‘Inner London’.
-At this point Tottenham became part of the new borough of Haringey, and for the first time part of London.
+Tottenham became part of the new borough of Haringey, and for the first time part of (Greater) London.

 The county of Middlesex disappeared, mostly into Greater London, with odd bits going into other surrounding counties.
 The name Middlesex lives on as a postal district and the name of a county cricket club.

-So, rather appropriately some might say, Tottenham only became part of London on 1 April 1965.
+So Tottenham only became part of London in 1965, on the (rather appropriate) date of April 1st.
 What this means of course is that they’ve never won the League as a London club, and Arsenal were the first London club to do the Double!
 And also the second and third.

-On 20 September another Spurs fan materialised to claim (see comments) that Tottenham has been part of London since 1857!
+After I’d written this another Spurs fan materialised to claim (see comments) that Tottenham has been part of London since 1857!
 Obviously he is wrong.
 It is true that the ‘London postal district’, which included everything within about 12 miles of St Paul’s, was instigated in 1857, but that was just for the Post Office.
-It also included Romford in Essex and various places that were and still remain in Surrey and other counties.
+It included Tottenham, but also various places that were and still remain in Surrey and other counties.
 Nothing whatsoever to do with when any boundaries changed or new administrations were formed.
 Straw-clutching.
 If straw-clutching were an Olympic event the Totts would win every time.